 Just 1.5 per cent of reported rape cases result in charges, while the police are often the perpetrators of sexual crimes.
 Activists say more laws aren’t the answer

-The government announced that on an experimental basis, it will “ask police forces to identify and record any crimes of violence against the person, including stalking and harassment, as well as sexual offenses where the victim perceives it to have been motivated by a hostility based on their sex”.
+The government announced that on an experimental basis from autumn, it will “ask police forces to identify and record any crimes of violence against the person, including stalking and harassment, as well as sexual offenses where the victim perceives it to have been motivated by a hostility based on their sex”.

 The new guidance for England and Wales comes five years after Nottinghamshire police first recognised misogyny as a hate crime back in 2016.
 Speaking to Dazed last year, Sue Fish, a former officer in the county, said the changes made women feel safer and more comfortable, as well as “more confident to report what had happened to them”.

 Labour MP Stella Creasy has been at the forefront of the national campaign to make misogyny a hate crime, presenting amendments to the government’s Domestic Abuse Bill to make it law.
 In a statement sent to Dazed, Creasy says: “I’m delighted that the government has listened to this cross party and grassroots campaign, and is now taking the first steps towards making it happen.”

 She continues: “Recording where crimes are motivated by hatred of women will help us better understand the scale of the problem and so be better able to prevent these crimes – it should give all women confidence that if they come forward to report crimes, they will be taken seriously too.”

 As reported by CNN, the decision won’t require a change in law as it’s already possible to categorise these offenses as hate crimes – confusing, then, why they haven’t been so far.
 The move is said to be experimental because the government has been advised that it won’t necessarily be more effective in bringing offenders to justice.